darqos/darqos/doc/distribution.rst

 The host OS should be one of:

-* Debian 11 _bullseye_ AMD64 netinst (https://www.debian.org/download)
 * Raspberry Pi OS Lite (64 bit) (https://www.raspberrypi.com/software/)
 * Mobian (https://mobian-project.org/)
+* Debian 11 *bullseye* AMD64 netinst (https://www.debian.org/download)

 In all cases, the Darq distribution should be unpacked (or cloned) into `/darq/dist`.
-The `/darq/dist/install` script should then be run to install (or update) the local installation.
+The `/darq/dist/install` script should then be run (as `root`) to install or update the local installation.
 This will install any required host OS packages, configure the system to run Darq, and then reboot.

-Following the initial reboot, the _firstboot_ application will run, allowing the system owner to configure the system ready for ongoing use.
+Following the initial reboot, the *firstboot* tool will run, allowing the system owner to configure the system ready for ongoing use.
+Subsequent updates will boot directly into Darq.

 Image Layout
 ------------

-* `/draq`
+* `/darq`

   * Root of the installed files.
-The only stuff installed outside this directory is configuration files to integrate with the host OS.
+  * The only things installed or altered outside this directory are:

+    * Required host OS packages, using the host system package manager
+    * Host OS configuration files

 * `/darq/dist`

-    * Distribution files.
+    * Directory containing the distributed files.
 This can be either a snapshot from a tarball, or a `git clone` of the source repository.
-This area is not used at runtime, but instead must be explicitly installed to activate any updated components.
+This area is not used at runtime, but instead must be explicitly *installed* to copy any updated components to their runtime locations.

   * `/darq/kernel`